Department of Teaching & Learning

 Currently, Dr. Allor is the principal investigator on the federally-funded research grant, Project Intensity: The Development of a Supplemental Literacy Program Designed to Provide Extensive Practice with Multiple-Criteria Text for Students with Intellectual Disabilities (R324A130102 from the Institute of Education Sciences).
 The purpose of the grant is to develop (or select) carefully designed texts and application lessons to provide students who are struggling to learn to read, particularly those with intellectual disabilities, with (a) focused opportunities to develop listening and reading comprehension, (b) additional cumulative review of key skills, and (c) explicit instruction in the transfer and application of skills to text.
 Emerging research in this area is encouraging and points to the need for intensive integrated cumulative review and transfer of skills to connect text.
 Connected text is needed that carefully sequences word structures and facilitates the development of comprehension and oral language.

-Al Otaiba, S., Allor, J., Ortiz, M., Greulich, L., Wanzek, J., & Torgesen, J. (in press).
+Al Otaiba, S., Allor, J., Ortiz, M., Greulich, L., Wanzek, J., & Torgesen, J. (2014).
 Tier 3 Primary Grade Reading Interventions: Can We Distinguish Necessary from Sufficient?
 To appear in M. K. Burns, & A. M. Van der Heyden (Eds.), The handbook of response to intervention: The science and practice of assessment and intervention, Second edition.
 New York, NY: Springer.

 Allor, J. H., & Al Otaiba, S. (2013).
 Strategies for improving student outcomes in emergent reading: Advances in the field of early literacy instruction.
 In D. Chard, M. Tankersley, and B. Cook (Eds.), Effective Practices in Special Education (pp. 11-23).
 Boston, MA: Pearson.